 Photo by Matthew Stockman - International Skating Union/International Skating Union via Getty Images

-Valérie Maltais came away from the ISU Speed Skating World Cup with not one, not two, but three medals at the meet in Salt Lake City.
+Valérie Maltais came away from the ISU Speed Skating World Cup with not one, not two, but three medals at the opening stop of the circuit in Salt Lake City.

-After a career-best 3000m race on Saturday, which earned her silver, Maltais claimed silver in the women’s mass start, and was also part of the women’s team pursuit which also took home silver on Sunday.
+After a career-best time in the 3000m on Friday, which earned her silver, Maltais claimed silver in the women’s mass start on Sunday and was also part of the women’s team pursuit which took home silver.

 Maltais traded places with American Mia Manganello for first place in the final five laps of the mass start, before crossing the finish line 0.05 seconds shy of Manganello.